Full Time – 40.00 hours per week

 Facilitate Service Users to attend Christian worship (or worship of choice as required by the role).

-Part Time – 25.00 (including evenings/weekends and sleepover duty) hours per week Main Function To take a lead role with...Apply For This Job
+Part Time – 20.00 (inc evenings and weekends) hours per week Main Function To work together as a team to...Apply For This Job